DavidBerdik/reolinkproxy/README.md

 A lightweight Go proxy that translates Reolink's proprietary Baichuan protocol into standard RTSP streams and a compliant ONVIF API.

-It is aimed at battery Reolink cameras and other models that do not expose native RTSP/ONVIF, or that are easier to reach through Reolink UID/P2P than direct LAN access.
+It is aimed at battery Reolink cameras and other models that do not expose native RTSP/ONVIF, or that are reachable on the LAN by IP or by Reolink UID (local UDP discovery on the same network segment).

 ## Features

-* Connects to cameras by local IP or Reolink UID.
+* Connects to cameras by local IP (TCP) or Reolink UID (LAN broadcast discovery on the same subnet).
 * Repackages H.264/H.265 video to RTSP without video transcoding.
 * Transcodes Reolink ADPCM audio to PCMA and passes AAC through.
 * Exposes ONVIF `Device` and `Media` services with WS-Security auth support.
 * Broadcasts WS-Discovery for local ONVIF discovery.
-* Supports multiple streams per camera such as `main` and `sub`.
+* Supports multiple streams per camera: `main`, `sub`, and `extern` (mid-tier ext).
 * Publishes MQTT motion and control topics for Home Assistant and similar systems.
 * Can pause streams or stop preview sessions when cameras are idle.
 * Supports RTSP talkback publish endpoints that bridge client audio into Baichuan two-way audio.